 Last night I finally watched the Oscar-winning best movie: “Spotlight” and found its delivery of the Boston Globe journalists’ investigation of the Boston clergy abuse scandal very enlightening.
 Although it was intended that the audience watch the movie to follow the journalists’ journey through the veil of silence perpetrated by the Boston diocese, I was also viewing as a survivor.

 Throughout the movie I realized how carefully the entire scandal had been muted and silenced by the entire community and justice system.
-The complexity of proving that a religious institution had been protecting sexual predators at such a large scale should have been an overwhelming cry to correct the issue.
+The complexity of proving that a religious institution had been protecting sexual predators at such a large scale should have provoked an overwhelming outcry to correct the issue.
 However, as the movie pointed out so poignantly, the sexual abuse of children has been a longstanding practice that continues even today.

 I loved the delivery of the story…the way it carried you along through how the court had sealed records about a case against the diocese, and how the court files that would have substantiated the journalists’ story were somehow missing from the public records.
 The exposure of the cover up by the diocese’s lawyers and the cardinal himself revealed how the RC church maintains their veil of silence about their ongoing protection of pedophiles within their ranks.